 Introduction / History

-* Pray that God will give the Munnur dreams and visions leading them to Jesus Christ.
+* Pray that the Munnur would hear and respond positively to the claims of Christ.

 * Pray that God would move Christians workers would come to live in the villages of the Munnur and help meet their spiritual and physical needs.